Home security system costs — how much to budget to keep your home protected

 Keeping your home’s inhabitants safe and its contents secure comes with a price tag.
 Home security system costs have to cover elements such as alarms, cameras and sensors, as well as any wiring necessary and, if you opt for them, smart features.

-To help you budget for a system, we’ve put together a guide to the costs associated with the alternatives on offer, advice on how to budget for a home security system, plus tips on where you might save.
+To help you budget for a system, we’ve put together guidance on the costs associated with the different types on offer, and how you can stay on top of your spend.

 Home security system costs